 Assuming some risk of reversibility is acceptable, questions for buyers to consider include:

 - Does the project have a formal plan for managing and reducing reversal risks, and is this plan being followed?
-Higher quality carbon sequestration projects will have management plans in place to lower the risk of reversals.
+Higher-quality carbon sequestration projects will have management plans in place to lower the risk of reversals.
 These plans may cover physical measures like thinning or other treatments to reduce the risks of fire and disease in forests; financial management practices to reduce risk of project failure or bankruptcy; and/or easements, legal restrictions, or other measures to guard against over-harvesting or land conversion.
-Projects with strong plans, along with implementation and enforcement provisions, are likely to have higher quality carbon credits.
+Projects with strong plans, along with implementation and enforcement provisions, are likely to have higher-quality carbon credits.

 - How long is “permanence” guaranteed by the crediting program that issued the credits?
 Crediting programs differ significantly in terms of the length of time that they will guarantee compensation for reversals.
 The majority do so only through the end of a project’s lifetime, which under some programs may be as short as 10 years.
 Other programs offer a minimum guarantee of 100 years from the time a credit is issued.
 Crediting programs are not always transparent about what their minimum guarantee is, so it is worth inquiring either with project developers or directly with carbon crediting program staff.
 The longer the guarantee, the higher the relative quality of the carbon credits.